 “Max Lager’s, specifically, is not your typical venue, with an industrial loft-style historic building,” she said.
 “The atmosphere really encourages a relaxed environment that can transform into whatever party you’re looking to host.”

 One of the best parts of choosing a brewery as an event venue is the focus on being at ease, not taking things too seriously, and ensuring guests have a great time.
-This venue type can be particularly appealing to millennials and other clients looking for a nontraditional event space.
+Therefore, this venue type can be particularly appealing to millennials and other clients looking for a nontraditional event space.

 “Simply put, breweries are fun destinations,” said Tucker Sarkesian, a representative for SweetWater Brewing Company.
-“Guests have more than just a blank space to entertain them — they get to see the inner workings of a craft brewery, and experience a cool, local attraction.”
+“Guests have more than just a blank space to entertain them — they get to see the inner workings of a craft brewery and experience a cool, local attraction.”